 - GEB 6895 - Integrated Business Applications

-Students will have the opportunity to take five or six graduate level business electives to complete MBA requirements.
+Students will have the opportunity to take five graduate level business electives to complete MBA requirements.
 The elective course selection enables students to develop expertise that is customized to their personal and professional goals and interests.
 Some students pursue a concentration in supply chain management or sports and entertainment management.
 Other students select from the areas of study listed below, which are closely related courses that represent advanced study in that area to earn a specialization in the area.
 Other students select a unique combination of business and other college graduate courses to create their own profile of special expertise.